marmelab/react-admin/docs/CreateEdit.md

 ## Default Values

 To define default values, you can add a `defaultValue` prop to form components (`<SimpleForm>`, `<Tabbedform>`, etc.), or add a `defaultValue` to individual input components.
+Let's see each of these options.

 ### Global Default Value

-The value of the form `defaultValue` prop can be an object or a function returning an object, specifying default value for the created record.
+The value of the form `defaultValue` prop can be an object, or a function returning an object, specifying default values for the created record.
 For instance:

 ```jsx
 const postDefaultValue = { created_at: new Date(), nb_views: 0 };